Singapore’s latest property tax targets super rich, analysts say

 But there are also instances where homes are purchased under trusts with no clarity on the buyer’s identity.
 For example, the beneficial owner could be another trust, and the owner of the second trust could be a third, Mak said.

+Such cases are rare among the tens of thousands of private housing units transacted each year, he added.
 "Some high net worth individuals or family offices may use complex multi-layer ownership structures to mask the true ownership of certain assets,” Mak said.